-To add an image, click and drag the image icon from the left build panel.
+To add an image, click and drag the image icon from the left side, under Build.

-Select the image block on the canvas, which then populates the left properties panel, select Browse and upload an image of your choosing.
+Click the image block on the canvas, which then populates the properties panel on the right side.
+Select Browse and upload an image of your choosing.

 You can upload an unlimited number of images into the Postalytics Asset Manager, and then use them over and over again.

 Images should be in either .jpg or .png format, set at 300dpi for best print quality.

 Letter background images must conform to the following specs: Width = 2550px, Height = 3300px, 300 dpi.
 Please remember that if the dpi is higher or lower, even if the height and width are correct, your image may not upload, or render properly.